-Lauren Bianca Brown (Middle and High School Reading, Writing, Organizational Skills, Spanish and ELL Tutor) has been teaching high school and middle school Spanish and ELL since 2009 in a public school.
-She has taught 6th, 7th and 8th grade Spanish, as well as Spanish 1, 2, 3 and 4 at the high school level.
+Lauren Bianca (Middle and High School Reading, Writing, Organizational Skills, Spanish and ELL Tutor) has been teaching high school and middle school Spanish and ELL since 2009 in a public school.
+She has taught 6th, 7th and 8th grade Spanish, as well as Spanish 1, 2, 3 and 4 in addition to AP Spanish at the high school level.
 She is currently an ESL teacher while still teaching Spanish 2 and has focused on reading, writing, and assistance with subject classes, as well as time management and organization.
 She has taught English in Madrid as part of an exchange program.
 In addition, she has traveled to various Spanish-speaking countries and has gained a deep cultural appreciation and immersion in the language.
 Lauren earned her Bachelor’s Degree from Towson University and her graduate teacher certification in ELL from Rowan University.
-Additionally, she teaches a Teacher Cadet course for aspiring teachers at the high school level.

 Carolanne Mitchell (Elementary and Middle School Reading Specialist and Writing Tutor) graduated from the University of Pennsylvania Graduate School of Education in January 2012 with her M.S.Ed. in reading, writing, and literacy.
 She is a certified Reading Specialist and has been working with children and young adults as an after-school teacher, camp counselor, and tutor for ten years.
 She specializes in reading comprehension strategies and helping reluctant readers find books that they enjoy reading.
 She has also helped students through the writing process and uses writing to enrich reading experiences.

-Alison Mosier-Mills (Middle and High School Reading, Writing, Organizational Skills, Science, Math, and History Tutor & College Admission Essay Coach) is a recent graduate of Yale University who enjoys helping students with reading, writing, history, college essays, time management and organization, math and science.
+Alison Mosier-Mills (Middle and High School Reading, Writing, Organizational Skills, Science, Math, and History Tutor, MCAT Prep Tutor & College Admission Essay Coach) is a graduate of Yale University currently studying medicine at Harvard Medical School.
+She enjoys helping students with reading, writing, history, college essays, MCAT content and study strategies, time management and organization, as well as math and science.
 While in college, she won awards in writing and history, and after graduating, she received a Fulbright Fellowship to conduct public health research in Kuala Lumpur, Malaysia.
-Her experience studying healthcare in Asia inspired her to pursue a career in medicine, and she is currently enrolled in Bryn Mawr College’s Postbaccalaureate Premedical Program.
-She has tutored children and teenagers in a variety of settings over the past four years, and looks forward to working with additional students.
-In her free time, she enjoys reading and attending live theater in Philadelphia.
+She has tutored young children and teenagers in a variety of settings over the past five years, and looks forward to working with additional students.
+In her free time, she enjoys reading and attending theater.

 Lauren Ward (Elementary and Middle School Reading and High School French Tutor) earned her B.A. in French from Bryn Mawr College in 2003.
 She went on to earn a Master’s in French Studies from NYU and her Master’s in Counseling Psychology from Temple University.
 Lauren studied in France on three ocassions during her undergraduate and graduate studies.
 She taught English in primary schools as part of the Teaching Assistant Program in France and has also served as a French teacher at Concordia Language Villages.
 Lauren loves sharing her passion for the French language and culture with her students.